anton-bergman/mindle/README.md

 - **Authentication:** Firebase Authentication functionality will be integrated to handle user authentication securely.
 This will enable users to sign up, log in, and securely access their accounts using various authentication providers such as email/password, Google, or social media accounts.

 - **Deployment:** Firebase Hosting will be used for deployment at the end of the project.
-Firebase Hosting provides a scalable and reliable platform for hosting web applications, ensuring high availability and fast content delivery to users worldwide.
+Firebase Hosting provides a scalable and reliable platform for hosting web applications, ensuring high availability and fast content delivery to users.

 - **Development:** Next.js will be configured with TypeScript to provide type safety and enhanced developer experience.
 React components will be built using Next.js's robust frontend capabilities.